thomas-thivillon/academic-page/content/publication/covidrct.md

 ---
-title: 'REDGAS: A randomized evaluation of the demand for LPG stoves and of the associated effects on household air pollution, greenhouse gas emissions and well-being in Burkina Faso '
+title: 'Poverty, preventive actions and the progression of CoViD-19 in Burkina Faso'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - with Philippe De Vreyer and Elodie Djemaï
+  - with Philippe De Vreyer, Elodie Djemaï, Hermann Badolo, Abdramane Berthé, Dramane Kania and Adama Sana

 # Author notes (optional)